December 8th

 Commentary:

-The only way to worship the Lord is not worshiping Him lavishly in a temple or a pīṭham (pedestal), with flowers of gold and silver.
+The only way to worship the Lord is not just to worship Him lavishly in a temple or a pīṭham (pedestal) with flowers of gold and silver.
 Worshiping Him can happen anywhere, at any time.
-The mode of worship does not have to be necessarily ritualistic or religious.
-If one can offer these 8 flowers to Him, He would be more than pleased with such a being!!
+The mode of worship does not necessarily have to be ritualistic or religious.
+If one can offer these 8 flowers to Him, He would be more than pleased with such a being.
 It's as easy as that!
 What are these 8 special flowers?

-1. Non-violence: Not just in deeds, but in thoughts, words and at heart.
-One has to be non-aggressive in all planes of his existence.
+1. Non-violence: Not just in deeds, but in thoughts, words, and at heart.
+One has to be non-aggressive in all dimensions of his existence.

-2. Control over the senses: Sense organs are are like wild horses, left loose!
+2. Control over the senses: When left loose, sense organs are like wild horses!
 If one does not know how to reign them in, they will take charge and cause havoc of the most disastrous kind.

-3. Compassion towards all beings: Be it a bird, bee, animal or human, one has to be kind, compassionate and humane towards them.
-When one can see the equality that is essentially divinity existing in all beings, that itself is a flower that can be offered to Him.
+3. Compassion towards all beings: Be it a bird, bee, animal, or human, one has to be kind, compassionate, and humane towards them.
+When one can see the equality—essentially the divinity existent in all beings—that in itself is a flower that can be offered to Him.

 4. Forbearance: Being patient and forgiving towards all beings is an offering to the Lord.

-5. Right knowledge: Not just knowledge of any kind, but the Right Knowledge, about the supreme truth and a quest for that truth is a sincere flower that the Lord likes.
+5. Right knowledge: Not just knowledge of any kind, but the Right Knowledge—about the supreme truth about the nature of the Self—and a quest for that truth is a sincere flower that the Lord likes.

 7. Peace: The un-intrusive, non-disruptive state of everything.
-Leaving them be that way is peace.
+Letting everything be the way it naturally is, is peace.
 If one keeps peace all the time, that itself is worship.

 8. Truth: There is nothing else equal to this!
-If one has an immense thirst for attaining the ultimate truth and has succeeded in achieving too, his worship of the Lord is complete!
+If one has an immense thirst for attaining the ultimate truth and has succeeded in achieving it, his worship of the Lord is complete!

 If one can offer even one of these 8 flowers with utmost respect and devotion to the Lord, he goes that much closer to the Lord!
-Then, what to say of someone who has offered all these 8!!
+Then, what to say of someone who has offered all these eight!!
 These are the flowers dearest to Lord Viṣṇu.
-In whatever name or form the Lord is addressed, no other rituals, ceremonies or pomp and show are necessary to attain Him apart from these 8!
+In whatever name or form the Lord is addressed, no other rituals, or ceremonies are necessary to attain Him apart from these eight!

 pada vigrahaH: